Ozgun92/Ozgun_Portfolio/README.md

 ## [Project 2: Uber Clone](https://github.com/Ozgun92/Uber-Clone)

-Uber-Clone is an MVP practice project.
+Uber-Clone is an MVC practice project.
 Users are asked for their current location and also where they want to be dropped off.
 Based on the distance between pick-up and drop-off location, a quota is being calculated which varies for the three types of rides available.

 ![](https://github.com/oezguenY/Ozgun_Portfolio/blob/main/images/Uber1.png?raw=true)
 ![](https://github.com/oezguenY/Ozgun_Portfolio/blob/main/images/Uber2.png?raw=true)